-51. I am also anxious that arrears of track renewal works should be overtaken as quickly as possible in the interest of safe and efficient rail operations.
-Taking into account the backlog and also the accruals during the next five years, the total renewals of track to be carried out would be 14,850 kilometres, requiring an investment of about Rs.
+49, I am also anxious that arrears of track renewal works should be overtaken as quickly as possible in the interest of safe and efficient rail Taking into account the operations. backlog and also the accruals during the next five years the total renewals of track to be carried out would be 14,850 kilometres, requiring an invesment of about Rs.
 560 crores.
-Raising the outlays substantially from the present levels, therefore, appears inescapable.
-We have approached the Planning Commission for an increased allotment for 1978-79 for this purpose.
+Raising the outlays substantially from the present levels, therefore, appears in-We approached. escapable. have the Planning Commission for an increased allotment for 1978-79 for this purpose.